AJnsm/Stator/docs/documentation.md

 * `userGenes` (optional): A list of genes that should be included in the final analysis, irrespective of their variability. **WARNING!** pay attention to the following:
     * If more than `nGenes` genes are provided, `nGenes` will be overwritten and set to the number of genes in the list.
     * The gene names should be spelled exactly as they are in the count matrix header.
-    * Genes that are not expressed in any of the cells will *not* be included, so fewer than `nGenes` genes might be included in the final analysis.
+    * Genes that are not expressed in any of the cells will *not* be included when `nCells`>0, so fewer than `nGenes` genes might be included in the final analysis.

 ## Output files